More About Bryan Cooper

 From 2011 through 2013, Bryan performed with CSC Global Jam, comprising more than 2 dozen musicians and vocalists from 11 countries on 5 continents.
 This group would work on songs and arrangements via virtual conferencing for 50 weeks of the year, assembling at the site of the annual CSC Technology and Business Solutions Conference 3-5 days in advance in order to rehearse, and then perform at the conference gala event for over 2000 colleagues and clients.

-And for "something completely different", Coop has performed musical theater (yes, that means reading charts) with the Cinnaminson High School orchestra, and several community theater groups, including the Burlington County Footlighters, and The Village Playbox.
+And for "something completely different", Coop has performed musical theater (yes, that means reading charts) with the Cinnaminson (NJ) High School Theater, Moorestown (NJ) High School Theater, and several community theater groups, including the Burlington County Footlighters, and The Village Playbox.

 For nearly 20 years, Bryan volunteered with the Mount Laurel (NJ) Schools' Performing Arts program, under the direction of Jack Jeckot (Wilmont Mews with Walter Trout, BB Jackson, and now touring with The Richie Furay Band), where, in addition to playing drums & percussion, guitar, and bass, he learned and performed set construction, stage lighting and both live and recorded audio, working alongside the lighting and sound professionals from Starlight Productions of South Jersey.